-This was not the last time that the Angel appeared.
+This wasn't the last time that the Angel appeared.
 King David once took a census of Israel, and the Lord punished him for it.
-During that punishment the Angel of the Lord came to destroy Jerusalem:
+During that punishment the Angel of the Lord came to destroy

+Jerusalem:

-- 2 Samuel 24:15: "So the Lord sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men. - 16 And when the angel stretched out his hand upon Jerusalem to destroy it, the Lord repented him of the evil, and said to the angel that destroyed the people, It is enough: stay now thine hand.
-And the angel of the Lord was by the threshingplace of Araunah the Jebusite. - 17 And David spake unto the Lord when he saw the angel that smote the people, and said, Lo, I have sinned, and I have done wickedly: but these sheep, what have they done? let thine hand, I pray thee, be against me, and against my father's house."
+2 Samuel 24:15-17: "So the Lord sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men.
+And when the angel stretched out his hand upon Jerusalem to destroy it, the Lord repented him of the evil, and said to the angel that destroyed the people, It is enough: stay now thine hand.
+And the angel of the Lord was by the threshingplace of Araunah the Jebusite.
+And David spake unto the Lord when he saw the angel that smote the people, and said, Lo, I have sinned, and I have done wickedly: but these sheep, what have they done? let thine hand, I pray thee, be against me, and against my father's house."

 As you can see, David actually saw the Angel.
-If the Angel was really Jesus then there is an impressive list of Old Testament people who glimpsed Him: Hagar, Abraham, Moses, Joshua, David, and Samson's parents all saw Him.
+If the Angel was Jesus then there's an impressive list of Old Testament people who glimpsed Him!
+Hagar, Abraham, Moses, Joshua, David, and Samson's parents all saw Him.
 That gives Jesus' conversation with the Jews a new meaning:

-John 8:56: "Your father Abraham rejoiced to see my day: and he saw it, and was glad.

-57 Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?

-58 Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.

-59 Then took they up stones to cast at him: but Jesus hid himself, and went out of the temple, going through the midst of them, and so passed by."
+John 8:56-59: "Your father Abraham rejoiced to see my day: and he saw it, and was glad.
+Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
+Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.
+Then took they up stones to cast at him: but Jesus hid himself, and went out of the temple, going through the midst of them, and so passed by."

-Not only had Jesus seen Abraham, but all those many centuries ago, Abraham had seen Jesus.
-In fact, Abraham actually had a meal with Him!
+Not only had Jesus seen Abraham, but all those centuries

+ago, Abraham had seen Jesus!
+In fact, Abraham actually had a meal with Him.

-Now, that is not the last time that the Angel of the Lord appears in the Old Testament, but I'll let you discover the rest.
-There are more theophanies in the Bible than you would think.
+That's not the last time the Angel of the Lord appears in the Old Testament.
+There are quite a few theophanies in the Bible!
 If you read the Old Testament carefully you may discover all sorts of unexpected and amazing things.